taocpp/taopq/doc/Statement.md

 ```

 The actual data is separated from the statement itself.
-This protects you from SQL injections and it is also more convenient.
-As the data is transferred in a structure way between the client and the server, it is also more efficient.
 The use of positional parameters makes passing strings and other types safe, as there is no need for manually escaping the data.
+Our library now knows what is the actual SQL statement you want to send and what is the data you want to send.
+This protects you from SQL injections and it is also quiet convenient.
+The way the data is now transferred between the client and the server is also more efficient.

 The only thing you have to remember is to **never** concatenate strings together to create the SQL statement including the data manually.
 As this is such an important point, we will illustrate how it should **not** be done: